RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Data Availability Statement

 \section{Data Availability Statement}

-The python package for running the RiteWeight algorithm is available at: \url{https://github.com/ZuckermanLab/rite_weight}.
-The data used in this study to evaluate RiteWeight’s performance is available upon request.
-The SynMD Trp-cage model used in this study is hosted at: \url{https://github.com/jdrusso/SynD-Examples}
+The python package for running the RiteWeight algorithm is available at \url{https://github.com/ZuckermanLab/rite_weight}.
+The data used in this study to evaluate RiteWeight’s performance is available at \url{https://doi.org/10.5281/zenodo.18489245}.
+The SynMD Trp-cage model used in this study is hosted at \url{https://github.com/jdrusso/SynD-Examples}